tomchor/ezkpp/_build/html/_sources/compiling.txt

 Telling your system where KPP is
 --------------------------------

-Now that we have the dependecies installed, we need to make sure that your computer knows where KPP is in your system.
+Now that we have the dependencies installed, we need to make sure that your computer knows where KPP is in your system.
 We do that by altering a file called ``.bashrc``.
 This file is a simple text file (so can you easily open and read it, as you'll see) with some very simple commands.
 Every time you start a